ECB's Demetriades says banking union feasible, urgent

-LIMOSSOL, Cyprus European Central Bank policymaker Panicos Demetriades said on Tuesday that an EU plan to set up a single supervisory mechanism for euro area banks by the end of 2012 was ambitious, but feasible.
+LIMOSSOL, Cyprus, Sept 25 European Central Bank policymaker Panicos Demetriades said on Tuesday that an EU plan to set up a single supervisory mechanism for euro area banks by the end of 2012 was ambitious, but feasible.

 "In my view, every effort should be made to move ahead as quickly as possible based on a phasing-in approach," Demetriades, who is also governor of the Central Bank of Cyprus, told a business audience.